swt30/thesis/chapters/01-introduction/01-introduction.md

 Above, I highlighted recent observational advancements that have led to increasingly precise measurements of masses and radii of these small planets.
 Such measurements are being used with internal structure models to place constraints on the interior compositions of super-Earths.
 Many planets are well-described by multi-layer models consisting of iron, silicates, and water^[e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007] and others have included layers of hydrogen or other volatiles to explain the inflated radii of some super-Earths.^[e.g. @Rogers2010; @Lopez2012]
-Given the high-precision radii measurements, it is now important to quantify the dependence of predicted radii of super-Earth models on the various model assumptions.
+Given the high-precision radii measurements, it is now important to quantify the dependence of predicted radii of super-Earth models on the various model assumptions---in particular, the temperature and energy transport.

 ### The equation of state is a key component of these models